 How to teach a child to comprehend information?

-As mentioned earlier, in reading, not only speed is important, but also the quality of perception of new information.
+As mentioned earlier, not only speed is important in reading, but also the quality of perception of new information.
 It’s great if a person acquires the habit of meaningful reading from childhood.

-• Extraction of key information.
-After reading a certain passage of text, ask the child to tell in a nutshell what the meaning of what they read is.
+• Highlighting basic information.
+After reading a certain passage of text, ask your child to tell you in a nutshell what the meaning of what he read is.
 If difficulties arise, repeat the exercise again.

 • Role reading.
-Suitable texts in which there are dialogues between two characters.
-Invite the child to read the direct speech of the character that he liked the most.
-You voice the lines of his opponent.
+Texts that contain dialogues between two characters are suitable.
+Invite your child to read the direct speech of the character he liked best.
+You voice his opponent's remarks.

-• Reading funny phrases.
+• Reading funny tongue twisters.
 You can remember the ones you read as a child.
 The most important thing is that they are interesting for the child.
-For example: "Sasha walked along the highway and sucked dry."
+For example: “Sasha walked along the highway and sucked dryers.”
 This technique also answers the question of how to learn to read aloud quickly.

-• "Schulte table".
-It is a lined square, designed for 25-30 cells.
+• "Schulte Table".
+It is a lined square designed for 25-30 cells.
 A number from 1 to 30 is written in each cell.
-The child is asked to silently find the numbers in the process of increasing.
-This exercise improves the scope of operational vision.
+The child is asked to silently find the numbers as they increase.
+This exercise improves the volume of operational vision.

-• Regularity of lessons.
+• Regularity of classes.
 One of the most important points.
-No matter how simple or complex techniques the child was not trained in fast reading, the only sense will be from regular classes.
+No matter how simple or complex techniques The child did not learn to read quickly, the only benefit will be from regular classes.

-• Don't forget to praise your child.
-At the end of the lesson, you need to tell the baby that he is making progress, and all the acquired skills will help him a lot in later life.
+• Don't forget to praise the child.
+At the end of the lesson, you need to tell the child that he is making progress, and all the acquired skills will greatly help him in later life.

 One of the most important school skills is fast reading.
-How to quickly read and understand the essence of the studied material, we discussed above.
+We discussed above how to quickly read and understand the essence of the material studied.

-“I just sit in my office and read books,” Warren Buffett, one of the most successful and influential businessmen, describes his everyday life in exactly this way and in no other way.
+“I just sit in my office and read books,” is how one of the most successful and influential businessmen, Warren Buffett, describes his everyday day.
 He just sits and reads.
-And he advises everyone to stick to this simple and uncomplicated routine.
+And he advises everyone to adhere to this simple and straightforward routine.

 Agree, this is a pretty useful habit.
-But not everyone knows how to instill this habit and not just read books, but extract everything useful and valuable from them.
-If you manage to read several books a month and are content with short-term insights, but do not apply anything you read, consider that you are just wasting your time.
+But not everyone knows how to instill this habit in themselves and not just read books, but extract everything useful and valuable from them.
+If you manage to read several books a month and are content with short-term insights, but do not apply anything you read, consider that you are simply wasting your time.

-How to read more and have time to comprehend everything read, remember and apply in life - this is the subject of dispute for many researchers.
-Each of them considers it his duty to offer his own unique methodology that will help you become more perfect in this matter.
+How to read more and have time to comprehend everything you read, remember and apply it in life is a subject of debate among many researchers.
+Each of them considers it their duty to offer their own unique methodology that will help you become more perfect in this matter.
 However, they all agree on one thing - reading books opens up many opportunities for people to grow and achieve success.

-About the most interesting techniques reading books we will tell you in this article.
-But first we want to pay attention to some basics.
+About the most interesting techniques We will tell you about reading books in this article.
+But first we want to cover some basics.

-But Staples doesn't just provide site visitors with this widget: the company collects and analyzes the data it receives.
+But Staples doesn't just provide such a widget to site visitors: the company collects and analyzes the data it receives.
 According to these data, 300 words per minute is the average for an adult.
-You can see other results below:
+You can see more results below:

-Average reading speed by group: students elementary school, 8-9 years old (Third-grade students) - 150 words per minute; students high school, 13-14 years old (Eight grade students) - 250 sl.; students of colleges and universities - 450 cl; top managers — 575 words; university professor - 675 words; master of speed reading - 1500 sl.
+Average reading speed by group: students primary school, 8-9 years old (Third-grade students) - 150 words per minute; students high school, 13-14 years old (Eight grade students) - 250 words; college and university students - 450 cl; top managers - 575 words; university professor - 675 words; master of speed reading - 1500 words.

 However, will speed reading help you read more?
-Is this the right way and is it justified?
+Is this the right path and is it justified?
 Not always.
-In the process of reading books, the most important thing is reading comprehension.
-It's no secret that people who deftly manage one and a half thousand words a minute, in fact, remember little from the text, practically comprehending nothing.
-Therefore, if your reading speed is at an average level, do not be sad.
-Gradually build up speed, but without sacrificing understanding.
-Only in this case you will be able to find the right way to have time to read more.
+In the process of reading books, the most important thing is to understand what you read.
+It's no secret that people who deftly manage one and a half thousand words per minute, in fact, remember little from the text, comprehending practically nothing.
+So if your reading speed is average, don't worry.
+Gradually increase speed, but without compromising understanding.
+Only in this case will you be able to find the right path to having time to read more.

 How much do you read?

-Some people read fast and some people read a lot.
-You will be surprised, but not all people try to save time on their favorite pastime.
+Some people read quickly, while others read a lot.
+You will be surprised, but not all people are trying to save time on their favorite activity.
 In this case, speed reading is not an option at all.
-In fact, in this situation, the question “How to read a lot?” disappears by itself: if a person likes to read, he will devote a lot of time to this.
+In fact, in this situation the question “How to read a lot?” disappears by itself: if a person loves to read, he will devote a lot of time to it.

-According to a study by The Pew Research Center, adults in the United States read an average of 17 books a year.
+According to a study by the analytical company The Pew Research Center, adults in the United States read an average of 17 books per year.
 How many books do you usually read in a year?

 The key word here is "average".
 There are people who read much more than 17 books a year.
-There are also those who do not read them at all (of those, 19%, and according to the latest data for 2013, 28% of Americans).
+There are also those who do not read them at all (19% of them, and according to the latest data for 2013, 28% of Americans).
 What does it mean?
-This means that if you start reading more, you will be head and shoulders above one-third of the US population.
+This means that if you start reading more, you will be head and shoulders above one third of the US population.

 5 techniques that will allow you to read more books, blogs, articles